Thomas Witter Ltd v TBP Industries

-Thomas Witter Ltd v TBP Industries [1996] 2 All ER 573 is an English contract law case, concerning misrepresentation.
-Doubt has been cast in its decision as to availability of rescission by Floods of Queensferry Ltd v Shand Construction Ltd and Government of Zanzibar v British Aerospace (Lancaster House) Ltd.
+Thomas Witter Ltd v TBP Industries [1996] 2 All ER 573 is an English contract law case concerned with misrepresentation.
+Doubt has been cast on its decision as to availability of rescission by two later cases, Floods of Queensferry Ltd v Shand Construction Ltd. and Government of Zanzibar v British Aerospace (Lancaster House) Ltd.

 Facts

-In December 1989, D, a conglomerate negotiated the sale of a carpet company to P. In the course of so doing D negligently misrepresented that there was a special one off expense of GBP 120,000 in accounts produced, and that those accounts spread the bi-annual expense of producing pattern books over two years instead of immediately writing it off.
-The sale contract included a provision stating that P acknowledged it had not been induced to enter into the agreement by any representation or warranty, and a contractual limitation clause that D was not liable for a breach of the agreement unless written notice was given by January 1, 1992.
+In December 1989, TBP Industries ("D"), a conglomerate, negotiated the sale of a carpet company to Thomas Witter Ltd. ("P").
+In the course of so doing D negligently misrepresented that there was a special one off expense of GBP 120,000 in accounts produced, and that those accounts spread the bi-annual expense of producing pattern books over two years instead of immediately writing it off.
+The sale contract included a provision stating that P acknowledged it had not been induced to enter into the agreement by any representation or warranty, and a contractual limitation clause stated that D was not liable for a breach of the agreement unless written notice was given by January 1, 1992.

 When P sued for negligent misrepresentation, D sought to rely on those two contractual provisions.

 Judgment

-Jacob J held rescission was no longer available where it was impossible to restore the parties to their positions before the contract.
-He referred to the Solicitor General while the Act was being passed, however, saying that damages could be awarded where rescission was no longer available, and so under s 2(2) the right to damages did not depend on the right to rescission - it was only necessary that the right to rescind had existed in the past - even if there was a bar now.
+Jacob J held that rescission was no longer available where it was impossible to restore the parties to their positions before the contract.
+However, he referred to the Solicitor General saying, while the Act was being passed, that damages could be awarded where rescission was no longer available, and so under s 2(2) the right to damages did not depend on the right to rescission - it was only necessary that the right to rescind had existed in the past - even if there was a bar now.
+In Government of Zanzibar v British Aerospace (Lancaster House) Ltd., Judge Raymond Jack held that "the Solicitor General's view ... may not be absolutely clear.
+But given that this was an ex tempore answer given a little after 3 o'clock in the morning, I question how much weight should be given to it where it does not accord with other statements".